GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-7/genesis-7.englishNatural.md

 and the woman of Rest (Noah) and the three women of his sons with them, to the ark;

-they, and all the living-thing to its kind, and all the beast to its kind, and all the creeping-thing the creeping over the land to its kind, and all the flier to its kind,
+they, and all the living-being to its kind, and all the beast to its kind, and all the creeping-thing the creeping over the land to its kind, and all the flier to its kind,